The renovation occurred in two phases

 Looking for a “bring your architect” wreck, Jerry and Janet fell for a brownstone with a stately presence and a virtually unsalvageable interior.
-This is the story of a once-glorious before with a stunning after, more than a year in the making.
+The couple posted their project and found a Sweeten architect and a Sweeten general contractor to restore the once-glorious home.
 Read on down to see how this couple honored the building’s original architecture and also made room for modern conveniences and an almost-all-IKEA kitchen!

 Guest post by Jerry, Crown Heights homeowner

 The goal of our townhouse renovation was to create the perfect mix of old and new.
-We loved the architecture from the pre-war time period and wanted to preserve as much of the original detail as possible.
+We loved pre-war architecture and wanted to preserve as much of the original detail as possible.
 During this process, we worked with our architect to think of ways to match the original detail with newer materials.
-We wanted to rethink the apartment layouts and convert the two-bedroom units to large one-bedrooms.
+We wanted to rethink the apartment layouts and convert the two-bedroom units to large one bedrooms.
 In addition to updating the kitchens and baths, we hoped that an open layout would feel brighter and more spacious.
 Due to budget and timing, we decided to renovate the four apartments in two phases.
 At the time of this blog post, two apartments are finished.
 We are currently living in one of them and preparing to rent it out after the other units are complete.

 The kitchen was very important to us.
 We like to cook, so we really wanted extra counter space and built-in butcher block.
-Gray-toned IKEA cabinetry and shelving was arranged to maximize storage space, and we incorporated mixed-material IKEA countertops, as well as a sink, fridge, and dishwasher—all from IKEA.
-We chose a counter-depth Bosch refrigerator, which fit perfectly into the space.
-A backsplash with Mutina Tex tile brings it all together.
+Gray cabinetry and shelving were arranged to maximize storage space, and we incorporated mixed-material countertops, as well as a sink, fridge, and dishwasher—all from IKEA.
+We chose a counter-depth refrigerator, which fit perfectly into the space.
+A geometric tile backsplash brings it all together.

 The bathroom was also designed to mix old and new.
-We chose a Duravit sink and toilet that would go well with the traditional fixtures.
-The sink faucet and shower head were from Kohler.
-For added towel storage, we installed a Lugarno Train Rack.
+We chose a sink and toilet that would go well with the traditional fixtures.
+For added towel storage, we installed a separate rack.
 We chose to use elongated tiles, a twist on the traditional subway tiles.
-For the bathroom floor, the matte texture of the Seta Nera hexagon tiles feels amazing on bare feet!
-For lighting, we used Alabax Large from Schoolhouse Electric & Supply Company.
+The matte texture of the hexagon floor tiles feels amazing on bare feet!

 Looking back, we really didn’t know what we were getting into with such a big project (we blame cable TV renovation shows for misleading us).
 But, fortunately, with guidance from our architect and general contractor, the process ended up to be very positive.
 We absolutely love our new home!